 The Paediatric Policy and Advocacy Committee oversee the paediatric policy and advocacy agenda.
 This includes developing RACP policy positions relating to child health and informing RACP advocacy on issues related to the health and wellbeing of children and young people.

-The Child Health Advocacy Strategy 2022-25 provides an overarching framework for advocacy on child health and takes a rights-based approach to child health.
-The Strategy builds on the positions established in the RACP position statements: Inequities in Child Health (2018), Early Childhood: The Importance of the Early Years (2019) and Indigenous Child Health in Australia and Aotearoa New Zealand (2020).
+The Child Health Advocacy Strategy 2022-25 (PDF) provides an overarching framework for advocacy and takes a rights-based approach to child health.
+The Strategy builds on our positions established in the statements: Inequities in Child Health (2018), Early Childhood: The Importance of the Early Years (2019) and Indigenous Child Health in Australia and Aotearoa New Zealand (2020).

 The Strategy is a key advocacy piece for the Paediatrics and Child Health Division, with 4 key focus areas:

 - Strengthening whole-of-government planning and accountability for child health outcomes

 - Promoting healthy relationships: parental, child and adolescent mental health

 - Enhancing access to quality early childhood education